michballard/CV/README.md

 - [Github]

 #####Work eligibility
-I am a dual passport holder, being British and Australian, and I am currently seeking work in London.
+I am a dual passport holder, being British and Australian, and I'm currently seeking work in London.